 For iNaturalist, while it’s convenient to use the app to make observations, it’s fine if you want to use a real camera.
 You can upload your observations using the Upload tool on iNaturalist, and if your camera doesn’t have a GPS, you can drop a pin to indicate where you made each observation.
 If you’re planning on making most of your CNC observations using a camera, we recommend watching this short video on how to best use iNaturalist’s Photo Uploader.

-What about if I see something but didn't get a photo of it - can I still make an observation?
+What about if I see or hear something but didn't get a photo or sound recording of it - can I still make an observation?

 Where can I see how my city is doing?